tpo/dpkg_dep/README.md

 Abstract
 ========

-This is a module for ansible that can be used to create pseudo packages that only serve to maintain dependencies.
+This is a module for ansible that can be used to create meta packages that only serve to maintain dependencies.

 Rationale